South Kivu: Geography

+Tree-cover loss year in South Kivu, 2001–2024, from the Global Forest Change dataset.

 South Kivu is situated in the eastern part of the Democratic Republic of the Congo, forming part of the African Great Lakes region.
 It shares borders with North Kivu to the north, Maniema to the west, and Tanganyika to the south.
 To the east, the province is bounded by Rwanda, Burundi, and Tanzania.
 The landscape is predominantly mountainous, with the Mitumba Mountain range covering a significant portion of the province.
 Mount Kahuzi, standing at 3,308 meters above sea level, is the highest peak in South Kivu.
 The province also encompasses the Albertine Rift Valley, which includes the Ruzizi Plain, as well as Lakes Kivu and Tanganyika.
 In contrast, the western part of the province, particularly Shabunda Territory, consists of low-lying regions extending from the Maniema plateau, sloping gently toward the Congo River basin.

 Hydrology

 The province is home to two major lakes: Lake Kivu and Lake Tanganyika.
 Lake Kivu, situated at an altitude of 1,470 meters, is one of the deepest lakes in Africa.
 However, its ichthyofaunal biodiversity remains comparatively constrained due to the pervasive presence of dissolved carbon dioxide and methane gas.
 In contrast, Lake Tanganyika, which reaches a depth of 773 meters, is rich in fish and supports fishing activities in the region.
 It is also the second deepest in the world after Russia's Lake Baikal.
 These two lakes are connected by the Ruzizi River, which runs along the province's eastern border.
 Other significant rivers include the Elila and Ulindi Rivers, with many originating from the eastern mountain ranges before draining westward into the Lualaba River.
 Most of the province's rivers belong to the Congo River Basin, although some flow directly into its lakes.
 Lake Kivu contains an estimated 45 billion cubic meters of dissolved methane gas in its deep waters, presenting both an energy resource and a potential environmental hazard.

 The province hosts four hydroelectric power stations, such as Ruzizi I, Ruzizi II, Kyimbi (Bendera), and Mungombe, while the Magembe micro-power plant in Fizi Territory remains inoperative.
-South Kivu is also endowed with considerable petroleum reserves, with oil deposits identified along the western littoral of Lake Kivu, within its subaqueous substratum, and across the Ruzizi Plain and Lake Tanganyika.
+South Kivu also has considerable petroleum reserves, with oil deposits identified along the western littoral of Lake Kivu, within its subaqueous substratum, and across the Ruzizi Plain and Lake Tanganyika.
 Ongoing exploratory endeavors are being undertaken in Katanga, particularly at the confluence of the Mutambala River in Baraka, alongside similar research in Karamba, near the Nemba River, where bituminous hydrocarbon residues containing an 80% carbon composition have been extracted since 2020.
 Peat deposits are similarly exploited in multiple locales, including Kakonda (Kabare Territory) and Nyangezi, Chiherano, and Kachandja (Walungu Territory).

 The province is prone to seasonal flooding, particularly during the rainy season, which frequently disrupts infrastructure and settlements.